leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check F    -- Type u → Type u
 ```

-You can avoid the universe command by providing the universe parameters when defining F.
+You can avoid the `universe` command by providing the universe parameters when defining `F`.

 ```lean
 def F.{u} (α : Type u) : Type u := Prod α α